CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/GettingstartedAll/EX03_Gettingstarted.md

 ## Overview

-This lab is intended for AI developers, data scientists, cloud engineers, and AI enthusiasts looking to strengthen their skills in evaluating AI models using **Azure AI Foundry's Prompt Flow**.
-Participants will learn to configure both automated and manual evaluation pipelines, using built-in metrics and human feedback to assess model performance.
-The lab emphasizes practical techniques to improve model accuracy, reliability, and quality through a balanced evaluation approach.
+This lab is intended for AI developers, data scientists, cloud engineers, and AI enthusiasts aiming to gain hands-on experience in building and evaluating AI workflows using **Azure AI Foundry's Prompt Flow**.
+Participants will learn to initialize Prompt Flow projects, create and customize prompts, and develop flows using LLM and Prompt tools.
+They will also set up both automated and manual evaluation pipelines using built-in metrics and human feedback.
+The lab emphasizes a structured approach to designing, testing, and refining prompt-based AI applications for improved performance and reliability.

-## Objective
+## Objectives

 This lab is designed to equip participants with hands-on experience in setting up both automated and manual evaluation pipelines using **Azure AI Foundry's Prompt Flow**.
 By completing this lab, participants will learn to evaluate model performance using built-in metrics like accuracy and F1-score, and enhance results through human-in-the-loop feedback.